muneer85/rf-diffraction-loss/README.md

 # Rounded Obstacle Diffraction Loss Model

 This MATLAB function provides the diffraction loss calculated using the rounded obstacle diffraction loss model by adding a correction factor to the Knife Edge diffraction model by considering the diffractive obstacle as a rounded obstacle having a radius of curvature instead of the ideal knife-edge assumption.
+It is buidl based on the Recommendation ITU-R P.526-15 [1].

 For more details, the reader can refer to the following article.
 If you use this code in your work, please cite the following article:
 M. M. Al-Zubi and M.-S. Alouini, "End-to-End Modelling and Simulation of NLOS Sub-6 GHz Backhaul via Diffraction for Internet Connectivity of Rural Areas," IEEE Open Journal of the Communications Society, 2023.